drock4440/Waifu-Said/Waifu-Said/README.md

 ## Technologies & Resources
 -----
-This application utilizes Vanilla JS, HTML,CSS languages as well as jQuery, MDBootstrap, and MaterializeCSS libraries.
+This application utilizes Vanilla JS, HTML, and CSS languages as well as jQuery, MDBootstrap, and MaterializeCSS libraries.

 ## Our Goal
 -----